ICSC Priorities and Issues

 Mall & Partners

-ICSC Europe Policy Updates
+ICSC Europe Policy and Public Affairs

 Retail creates more jobs than any other industry sector (in Europe it is estimated that one out of every twelve jobs is in retail).
 ICSC's European Public Affairs Committee welcomes e-commerce as a vital platform for retailer growth but ICSC members, including retailers, retail developers and shopping centre owners, recognise that e-commerce alone will not deliver retail growth ambitions, and a physical presence in a vibrant retail shopping area is essential to build brand loyalty and increase sales.